-In October, the Project reported that they had reached out to other states who have moved to an SBM and collected their experience transitioning data and any lessons learned.
-In January, the Project continued to collect and review this information.
-Also, as part of RFP #12121, which was released in November, bidders were asked to provide lessons learned regarding data conversion from their previous SBM implementations.
-This information continued to be evaluated by the Project in February.
+In October, the Project reported that they had reached out to other states who have moved to an SBM and collected their experience transitioning data and lessons learned.
+In April, the Project continued to work with other states to glean additional lessons learned.
+However, the responses from other states have been slow or nonexistent.
+Also, as part of RFP #12121, which